Douppen/junction2023/README.md

 Chronic pain imposes a significant personal and economic burden, impacting more than 30% of the global population in some form.
 Every patient has their own challenges and we want to make it easier for the patient to get personalized feedback on their chronic pain.
 The feedback will be given by visualizations, chatting and personally developed insights.
 Making the feedback personalized will hopefully allow for a more personalized care where less opiates and addicting drugs are required.
 **That is our goal with Restorative**
 # Restorative
-Restorative is a web application that allows users that experience chronic pain to track it and get feedback using artifical intelligence
+Restorative is a web application that empowers indviduals with chronic pain by enabling them to monitor and receive AI-driven feedback

 **The main features are the following**
 ### Seemless speech and text input